magneticio/vamp/docs/content/guides/merge-delete.md

 **Doing the delete**

-Now, you can take the exact same YAML blueprint or use one that's a bit cleaned up for clarity and send it in the body of the `DELETE` to the deployment resource, e.g. `/api/v1/deployments/125fd95c-a756-4635-8e1a-361085037870`
+Now, you can take the exact same YAML blueprint or use one that's a bit cleaned up for clarity and send it in the body of the `DELETE` to the deployment resource, e.g. `/api/v1/deployments/125fd95c-a756-4635-8e1a-361085037870`.

+> **Note:** The UI does not have DELETE function yet for parts of deployments, just for full deployments.
+This will be added later.

 {{% copyable %}}
 ```yaml